Order by Monday for delivery Wednesday.

 On my farm I raise hair sheep.
 In my experience hair sheep have a less gamey flavor than wool type sheep, but I have not been able to find any good studies to back up this view.
 Regardless, management will play at least as big a role in determining flavor as breed, so shopping for a particular type of lamb probably isn't worth it.
 Unless you're particularly lucky, you probably won't have too many local grass fed lamb farms to choose from.

-How to Know You've Found a Good Source of Grass Fed Lamb
+How to Know You've Found the Right Farm

 The first thing you should do when you find a local farm you're interested in is to check it out.
 Like many farmers who sell direct to customers, I put a ton of time into my farm's website.
 I have a section about how I raise lamb, as well as posting frequently about farming more broadly.
 Lots of small farms do the same thing, so if you're lucky you'll find one that answers most of your questions on the website.